dazinator/Changify/README.md

             Assert.True(signalled);
 ```

-As you can see, suppose in this case you needed to signal the consumer if either the application config is updated,
+As you can see, in this case it's relatively simple to keep a reference to the trigger somewhere, and signal the consumer when necessary.
-or an api call is received - it would be fairly simple to have that code invoke a trigger like this, and your job is done.
 Stay tuned however, because this is just one type of trigger and there are a lot more covered below.

 ## Producer Lifetime